-- Submission of an autobiographical statement of purpose, specifying objectives, and experience or skills contributing to the decision to pursue graduate study in education. - Two letters of recommendation from within the professional field of education, indicating potential for graduate study.
-One letter is to be from the applicant's present principal or a person determined by the program Director to be an appropriate reference. - A copy of the applicant's teaching license/s.
-An applicant who does not hold a teaching license should confer with the program Director. - An interview with the program Director.
+• Submission of an autobiographical statement of purpose, specifying objectives, and experience or skills contributing to the decision to pursue graduate study in education.

+- Two letters of recommendation from within the professional field of education, indicating potential for graduate study.
+One letter from the applicant's present principal or supervisor. - A copy of the applicant's teaching license/s.
+An applicant who does not hold a teaching license should confer with the program Director. - •